 Of course, I also encourage you to serve this tangy fall fruit salsa on your next date night.
 Almost every recipe ingredient is an aphrodisiac.
 For starters, there are the chiles.
 The sweet sting of chile pepper is among the world’s most legendary aphrodisiacs.
 Then there’s the fact that lime, along with all citrus, is among the best foods for women’s sexual health.

 And did you know that both cranberries and persimmons have aphrodisiac properties?
 Cranberries are an excellent source of antioxidants.
 Here’s more information about the aphrodisiac side of this crimson, fall fruit.
 Interestingly, persimmon, noted historically as an aphrodisiac, is also linked with anti-aging.
 And it is considered a good source of several nutrients vital to sexual health.

 While you don’t necessarily have to serve this tempting salsa as part of a meal of seduction, (it’s also a great accompaniment for a Thanksgiving feast), it’s nice to know that you’re giving your body ingredients that are going to go to work for you!

 More of my favorite healthy sauce & relish recipes

 - 1/4 Serrano or Jalapeño pepper seeded and minced

-- 4 whole small fuyu persimmons peeled and cut into 1/4-inch dice, or substitute 1 mango
+- 4 Small Fuyu persimmons peeled and cut into 1/4-inch dice**

 - Cook cranberries very gently in sweet rice wine vinegar until skins pop.
 Monitor fluid level carefully.